NikhilMunda/duckycompiler.io/README.md

 ## Features

 - **Monaco-based editor** with syntax highlighting, autocomplete, and error highlighting
+- Supports both comment style orignal 'REM', 'REM_BLOCK', 'END_REM', Traditional Ducky comment and '//', '/*', '*/', C-style comment respectively.
+Example can be found at the live compiler.
+If your Ducky doesn't support C-style then my suggestion is please donot use C-style comment with your code.
 - Full **syntax and semantic validation** of Ducky scripting commands and blocks
 - Validation of **variables, functions, defines, and block structures**
 - Color-coded, user-friendly **console** showing detailed compilation errors and warnings with line numbers